 But how realistic is it that you’ll be able to save any money by refinancing your student loans—or that you’ll even qualify in the first place?
 We’ll address this ultra-important question next.

-The Pros & Cons of Refinancing Your Student Loans
+The Pros and Cons of Refinancing Your Student Loans

 Given this, let’s take a high-level perspective at some of the pros and cons associated with refinancing student loans.